johnpancoast/precept/README.md

 precept
 =======

-PHP interfaces and abstractions to help with the domain layer.
+PHP interfaces and abstractions to help with separating your models from the rest of your application.

-This will contain things that are loosely based on a couple ideas from DDD but it isn't meant to be a DDD solution.
-As I find things that are common for my application's domain model that can be abstracted, they'll move here, however, I sacrifice many ideas in DDD for speedier development but use similar ideas to DDD to help separate the domain from infrastructure details (mainly repositories).
+As this grows it may borrow some ideas from DDD but it isn't meant to be a true DDD solution.
+It's meant to provide something basic to separate models from the rest of the app while still benefitting from quick development.

 **The APIs are moving as are branches, don't expect to use this yet.**